RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/installation.md

    |                                                 |
    *-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*-*
 ```
-The application will now be available at:
+Once `clinvar.db` has been loaded into `app/clinvar/` the application will be available at:
 http://127.0.0.1:5000

 ### 4.5 Start using SEA_2025